marlonecobos/rangemap/README.md

 #### Setting R up

-The following code chunk installs (if needed) and loads the R packages that will be used to perform the example analyses with the **rangemap** package.
+The following code chunk installs (if needed) and loads the R packages that will be used to get some data for performing the example analyses with the **rangemap** package.

 ``` r
 # pacakges from CRAN